-Luxottica, the world’s largest eyewear company, purchased Ray-Ban and LensCrafters in the 1990s.
-After acquiring the Sunglass Hut retail network in 2000, it repositioned the brand towards quality fashion sunglasses.
-With a new visual identity by Wolff Olins, Grain created a striking tone-of-voice for Sunglass Hut retail stores and communications.
+Luxottica, the world’s largest eyewear company, acquired the Sunglass Hut retail network in 2000, seeking to reposition it as a high-end purveyor of fashion sunglasses.
+With a new identity courtesy of Wolff Olins, Grain was invited to develop a striking visual language for retail stores, communications and advertising.

-“Grain’s creativity, combined with their deep knowledge and understanding of the world of fashion and accessories, was instrumental in helping shift the Sunglass Hut brand from being well-known but somewhat stuck in the past, to becoming an icon of the high street.”
-Stefano Ferro, Project Co-ordinator
+“Grain’s creativity, combined with their deep knowledge and understanding of the world of fashion and accessories, was instrumental.
+It helped shift the Sunglass Hut brand from being well-known but somewhat stuck in the past, to becoming an icon of the high street.”